hjmangalam/parsync/README.md

 # parsync
 a parallel rsync wrapper in Perl

+## NOTICE: Project superceded.

-## NOTICE:  This project has been superceded by the parsyncfp tree at the same
+This project has been superceded by the parsyncfp tree at the same
 github: <https://github.com/hjmangalam/parsyncfp>

 parsync is both buggier and slower than parsyncfp and is no longer being developed.